tonym128/tonym128.github.io/_posts/2019-02-17-defcon-26-there-and-back-again.markdown

 ![](/images/2019/02/Breaking-Firewalls-opt.jpg)Cool graphics definitely make talks even more interesting, but this was pretty good even without the graphics

-I don't have a lot of pictures at the conference as it's a kinda a 'no no', to randomly go around taking pictures of people, but it was super busy and there were more people than I'd like to have counted everywhere you looked.
+I don't have a lot of pictures at the conference as it's kind of a 'no no', to randomly go around taking pictures of people, but it was super busy and there were more people than I'd like to have counted everywhere you looked.

 It was pretty phenomenal to see the amount of rooms and talks going on in addition to the 6 main tracks.
 There are rooms for body hacks, hard disk duplication, social engineering, pretty much anything do with security or hacking and it was there.

-We were VERY succesful in handing out the coin challenge tokens and all 1000 tokens were gone as fast as we handed them out.
+We were VERY successful in handing out the coin challenge tokens and all 1000 tokens were gone as fast as we handed them out.
 On day 2 we had to put images online for people to use in the challenge.

 I spent a ton of time, co-ordinating with people to either help them solve the challenge or to show them how to use their prize and also fixing badges, we had a couple failures, but wasn't too bad.
 ElasticNinja was able to work magic with the broken badges!
 I was good at replacing batteries too :P